JorgeDiazz/JorgeDiazz/README.md

 🔭 I like intellectual challenges and algorithms.
 In this regard, I have been polishing up creative thinking, data structures understanding and typing speed through competitive programming exercises.

-🌱 I'm diving into Flutter.
-Furthermore, I'm getting to know C++ and C# to work with 🧠 Brain-Computer Interfaces.
+🌱 I'm diving into Flutter

 ❤️  And I am also a ♟️ chess, 🤪 psychology and 📝 writing lover :D